 It wasn't until just recently I discovered that I had (unwittingly) allowed my Dad the power to affect my views and relationship towards God.
 As in the case with my Dad, forgiveness is not a one time deal.

-When I talk about forgiveness being healing, I do not mean that you must go to the person to tell them you forgive them.
+When I talk about forgiveness, I do not mean that you must go to every person to discuss the hurt.

-Forgiveness can be one-sided you know .... taking place in your own heart.
+Forgiveness can be one-sided, taking place in your own heart.
 Forgiveness is a deliberate choice we make.
 Once it is made we are no longer held bondage to unhealthy emotions.

 I have gathered some nuggets of truth about forgiveness, by people you may know.
 I have also included quotes from Father God.